tixie0124/MechaCar_Statistical_Analysis/README.md

 ![alt text](https://github.com/tixie0124/MechaCar_Statistical_Analysis/blob/main/images/t_test_lot_3.PNG)<br />
 H0: there is no significant difference between lot 3 PSI and the population PSI.<br />
 Ha: there is significant difference between lot 3 PSI and the population PSI.<br />

 Since the p value(0.03966) is below 0.05, null is rejected on the 95% confidence level.<br />

+## Study Design: MechaCar vs Competition
+To assess the performance of MechaCar against its competitor, the metric that will be used it the defect rate of the car in the proceeding five years after a vehicle is sold.
+A group of randomly selected MechaCar will be compared against randomly selected cars of similar class produced by the competitors.
+A two-tailed t test is necessary since both groups are sample groups.
+The null and alternative hypothesis are the following:<br />
+Null: there are no significant difference in the defect rate of MechaCar in the preceeding five years after the vehicle is first sold comare to the defect rate of its competitors<br />
+AlternativeL: there are significant difference in the defect rate of MechaCar in the preceeding five years after the vehicle is first sold comare to the defect rate of its competitors<br />

+To make the study possible, the manufacturer needs to collect and measure te defect rates of the MechaCar that it sells.
+The same data needs to be made available by the competitors.